ben174/bugben/README.md

 #### File structure

 Each subdirectory contains files detailing itself.

+##### `NAME.txt`

+A file containing a friendly name of this particular entry, e.g.: `Riker Ipsum`.
+While the directory name should be indicative of what this entry represents, the renderer uses this string to make a more friendly name to output on the resume.

 ##### `README.md`

-Each directory contains a `README.md` with a basic body of text detailing itself.
-This is handy because GitHub will display this markdown when navigating the repo.
+Contains the basic body detailing the entry itself.
+For experience, this contains my job title, and some accomplishments.
+Keeping this in a `README.md` is handy because GitHub will display this markdown when navigating the repo.

 ##### `LOGO.png`

 A logo representing the entry (company logo, project logo).
 The renderer will render this logo next to each entry.

-##### `ORDER.txt`

-A directory can optionally contain an `ORDER.txt` which contains a listing of directory names, in the order they should be sorted.
-If this is left out, the renderer will sort the directories by the date they were committed.

 Experience